jon-harper/E34M1/docs/guide.md

 ### How are Voron-style and EVA-style inserts different?

-Both insert styles are M3 and 4mm long, but Voron-style inserts are slightly thicker than EVA inserts.
+Voron-style inserts are slightly thicker than EVA inserts.
 Mercury One relies on Voron-style inserts exclusively, so all E34M1 components use them, as well.
 Third-party and stock EVA components use EVA-style inserts instead.

 Does it matter?
-Somewhat: the adjustments we made for the larger, Voron-style inserts make insertion easier and visually cleaner.
-Users report that it is generally still possible to use Voron-style inserts with parts made for EVA inserts.
+Yes: the adjustments we made for the larger, Voron-style inserts make insertion easier and parts fit together better.
+Users report that it is generally still possible to use Voron-style inserts with parts made for thinner inserts, but post-processing is needed.

 ## Tips